chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P3 Data Wrangling With MongoDB/README.md

     {'+91 79 2550 7181', '91-79-26401554', '+917927550875', '+91 79 2589 4542 / +91 9429207992', '+91-9978113275 ; +91-8390740897', '9375776800', '+919879566257', '+91 79 29705588', '+91 79 2656 5222', '+91 99-98-264810', '+917965469992', '079 2687 2386', '+91 79 2646 6464', '915752790', '+91 79 2657 5741', '+917801949128', '07922720605', '+917923224006', '(+91-79) 4032-7226', '+91 79 25556767', '7926620059', '079 6619 0201', '+91 93776 19151', '099099 22239', '+919375565533', '07926582130', '+917927472043', '855-553-4767', '+91 98250 41132', '+917927506819', '+91 79 3983 0100 ', '07965422223', '9909005694', '+917922167530', '+91 79 30912345', '+91 79 6190 0500/05/06/07/08/09', '(079)39830036/37', '+917922700585', '07926304000', '07922912990', '07925500007', '07926306752', '+91 79 2657 7621', '+91 8758637922', '+919099958936', '+91793013 0200', '07927641100', '+91 79 6651 5151', '+917922864345', '079 26920057', '+91 98981 37147', '09016861000', '+91 94262 84715', '917926314000', '079 4050 5050', '7096805450', '+91 9054876866', '0792740 0228', '+9179 2657 8369', '093270 38242'}

-- The observations that can be drawn from the above list phone numbers are:
+- The observations that can be drawn from the above listed phone numbers are:
   1. Some of the phone numbers are starting with coutry code **"+91" or 91** like **+91 79 2550 7181, "917926314000" .**
   2. some of the phone numbers are starting with **Zero** like **"079 6619 0201".**
   3. Some numbers are having Parentheses in them like **"(+91-79) 4032-7226".**